 S reconnaissance photos captured Soviet construction of missile sites in Cuba, Kennedy and Soviet Premier Nikita Khrushchev were in an day political deadlock and on the verge of war in what is popularly called the Cuban Missile Crisis.
 Eventually, the Soviet Union agreed to remove their missiles in exchange for U.

 In February , President Kennedy prohibited travel to Cuba and made financial and commercial activity between the island and U. Yet, in a conciliatory action, Kennedy stated on November 17 that he was ready to negotiate normal relations with Cuba and drop the embargo.
 But Kennedy never began his negotiations; he was assassinated just five days later.
-It took more than a decade before the U.
+It took more than a decade before the U.enter site

 Veja Magazine Caricatures Obama As Communist Revolutionary 'Che' Guevara